petermgrund/HUN/_about/internet.md

 category: "Culture"
 ---

-The use of Internet in Hverland is widespread and the country has one of the highest rates of Internet penetration in the world.
+The use of Internet (Qalup) in Hverland is widespread and the country has one of the highest rates of Internet penetration in the world.
 The country has a well-developed infrastructure for urban internet access, with 99.96% of households in urban areas having access to the internet.
 Rural areas have lagged behind, with only 89.5% of households having access to the internet.

 ### History